abhitej-bokka/schwordle-1/README.md

 The Vue-Baremetrics date range picker is a simplified solution for selecting both date ranges and single dates all from a single calender view.
 With a revamped minimalistic redesign.

+### Background

+My friend Ayush Patel told me that there was a hackathon at Rutgers and it would have a lot of prizes so I decided to sign up on a whim.
+We were just chilling during the hackathon just thinking about what kind of project we could make when suddenly my friend, Dhruv Ghoniya, texted this to our groupchat:

+Wordle 287 2/6

+⬜🟨⬜⬜🟨
+🟩🟩🟩🟩🟩

+It came out of thin air that I just wanted to see a place to see all of our wordles together without having to scroll through a groupchat.
+I was also wondering who was the best and like what kind of statistics we can come up with.
+We saw some potential free prizes and we told ourselves we have to get that Twilio prize.
+With an idea and just a day to code, we went right at it.
+We created schwordle, an all inclusive .....

 # Installation

 First, create a .env file with the following information: